ffried/swift-cross-compilation-sdk-bundles/README.md

 # Swift Cross-compilation SDK bundles

+## ARCHIVE

+Note that since the release of the [Swift Static Linux SDK](https://www.swift.org/documentation/articles/static-linux-getting-started.html), this repository is archived.

+## Original Description

 Stores cross compilation sdk bundles aligned with Swift releases.
 A release is created for each Swift release.
 The assets on the release contain the SDK bundles.